litmuschaos/litmus-docs/website/versioned_docs/version-2.12.0/litmusctl/installation.md

 For more information including a complete list of litmusctl operations, see the litmusctl reference documentation.

 - For v0.12.0 or latest: <a href="https://github.com/litmuschaos/litmusctl/blob/master/Usage.md">Click here</a>
-- For v0.2.0 or earlier: <a href="https://github.com/litmuschaos/litmusctl/blob/master/Usage_v0.2.0.md">Click here</a>

 ## Compatibility matrix

-To check compatibility of chaosctl with Chaos Center
+To check compatibility of litmusctl with Chaos Center

 <table>
   <th>litmusctl version</th>